pypa/pip/docs/html/development/architecture/package-finding.rst

 fact, pip creates this ``PackageFinder`` instance when command options are first parsed.

-With the excepton of :ref:`pip list`, each of the above commands is implemented as a ``Command`` class inheriting from ``RequirementCommand`` (for example :ref:`pip download` is implemented by ``DownloadCommand``), and the ``PackageFinder`` instance is created by calling the
+With the exception of :ref:`pip list`, each of the above commands is implemented as a ``Command`` class inheriting from ``RequirementCommand`` (for example :ref:`pip download` is implemented by ``DownloadCommand``), and the ``PackageFinder`` instance is created by calling the